 - a legitimate academic or business interest and a need to know,

-- an organization or person authorized by the individual to receive the information,
+- an organization or person authorized in writing by the individual to receive the information,

 - a legally authorized government entity or representative, or other circumstances in which the university is legally compelled to provide access to personal information, or

 - other individuals or entities, as permitted or required by law or regulation.

 Appropriate administrative, physical and technical safeguards must be implemented and maintained to secure Restricted Information, which include the following:

 - Restricted Information involving personally identifiable information maintained in electronic format should be encrypted at rest and in transit, as feasible.

 - Restricted Information involving personally identifiable information may not be stored on mobile devices unless proper access controls and encryption are maintained on the mobile devices.

 - All systems storing Restricted Information must comply with the university’s Network Infrastructure Use Policy and the Information Security policy.

 - Dual-factor authentication must be implemented, as technically feasible, on servers, systems and/or applications that contain Restricted Information.